Archive

 Yoshikazu Fukasawa

 Current Structural Engineering and MEP Engineering uses science and technology to clarify the appropriateness of the design content.
-Therefore, knowledge of science and technology is a necessary condition for an expert, but simply having knowledge may not be enough to link it to the creative act of design, even if it allows for analysis and criticism.
-In order to apply science and technology, one must have the "desire" to create.
+Therefore, knowledge of science and technology is a necessary condition for being an expert, but simply having knowledge may enable analysis and criticism, but it cannot be said that it can be linked to the creative act of design.
+In order to apply science and technology, there must be a "desire" to create.

-So what is the aspiration of Structural Engineering or MEP Engineering specialist?
-Although the expression may vary, it is to create good architecture, or to devise ways to conserve resources and energy while achieving utility, strength, and beauty in architecture.
-And since the realization of utility, strength, and beauty in architecture is a comprehensive one, in terms of the current division of professions, it can only be realized when the professions of design, structure, and facilities are all involved.
-Furthermore, the professions of construction and Construction Supervision are involved, and from the perspective of safety, resource conservation, and energy conservation, the economy and society are also involved.
-Therefore, each specialist must understand what the fields outside of his or her own specialty are aiming for.
-In other words, in order to realize his or her aspirations, a wide range of "common sense" related to construction is necessary.
-This is the same as saying that in various fields, the ideal image of a specialist is a T-shaped person who combines specialization and generality.
+So what is the ambition of Structural Engineering and MEP Engineering professionals?
+While the expression may vary, it is to create good architecture, or to combine utility, strength, and beauty with resource and energy conservation.
+Because achieving utility, strength, and beauty in architecture is a comprehensive process, it can only be achieved through the involvement of all the design, structural, and mechanical design functions, in the current context of professional division.
+Furthermore, the functions of construction and Construction Supervision are involved, and from the perspectives of safety, resource conservation, and energy conservation, the economy and society also come into play.
+Therefore, each professional must understand the aims of fields outside their own.
+In other words, realizing their ambitions requires a broad "common sense" related to construction.
+This is the same as what is said about the ideal professional in various fields: a T-shaped individual who combines specialization and generality.

 If we consider experts in this way, it follows that design experts also need to have common sense about structures and facilities.
 On the other hand, it will be an important role of structural and facility experts to explain and guide design experts so that they will have common sense about structures and facilities.